temporalio/documentation/docs/go/how-to-create-a-worker-session-in-go.md

 First, [enable Sessions on the Worker via the Worker Options](/go/how-to-set-workeroptions-in-go#enablesessionworker).

-Next, use the [`CreateSession`](https://pkg.go.dev/go.temporal.io/sdk/workflow#CreateSession) API to create a Context object that can be passed to calls to spawn Activity Executions.
+Next, use the [`CreateSession`](https://pkg.go.dev/go.temporal.io/sdk/workflow#CreateSession) function to create a Context object that can be passed to calls to spawn Activity Executions.

 Pass an instance of `workflow.Context` and [`SessionOptions`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SessionOptions) to the `CreateSession` API call and get a Session Context which contains metadata information of the Session.